tiwariank/civix-today/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+Note:
+babel.config.js

+module.exports = {
+  presets: ['module:@react-native/babel-preset'],
+  plugins: [
+    ['some-plugin', {}],
+    // ...other plugins
+    'react-native-reanimated/plugin' // <-- last
+  ],
+};

+If you have other plugins, keep them above reanimated

+Why this happens

+react-native-reanimated/plugin includes the worklets transform that react-native-worklets/plugin also provides.
+Running both => duplicate visitor/transform definitions => Babel warns (or errors).

+Reanimated’s plugin must be last because it rewrites functions to work as “worklets” and expects to run after other transformations.